-In January 2019 Tom Borrow was called to replace renowned pianist Khatia Buniatishvili in a series of 12 concerts with the Israel Philharmonic Orchestra.
-In a 36 hour notice he performed Ravel Piano Concerto in G to public and critical acclaim.
-The main critic of the Israel Broadcasting Corporation, Yossi Schifmann, hailed his performance as “brilliant” and “outstanding” and ended his review stating that “Tom Borrow is already a star and we will all surely hear about him”.
+In January 2019 Tom Borrow was called upon to replace renowned pianist Khatia Buniatishvili in a series of 12 concerts with the Israel Philharmonic Orchestra.
+At only 36-hours’ notice, he performed Ravel’s Piano Concerto in G to sensational public and critical acclaim.
+The main critic of the Israel Broadcasting Corporation, Yossi Schifmann, hailed his performance as “brilliant…outstanding”, ending his review with the words, “Tom Borrow is already a star and we will all surely hear more about him”.

-Tom has won every national piano competition in Israel, including first prize at the Israeli Radio & Jerusalem Symphony Young Artist Competition in Jerusalem, three first prizes at the “Piano Forever” Competition in Ashdod in three different age categories, and second prize in the “Tel-Hai International Piano Masterclasses” Concerto Competition, as well as the Audience Favorite and Best Israeli Competitor prizes.
-In summer of 2018 Tom won the prestigious “Maurice M. Clairmont” award, given to a single promising artist once every two years by the America-Israel Cultural Foundation and Tel-Aviv University.
+Tom has won every national piano competition in Israel, including first prize at the Israeli Radio & Jerusalem Symphony Young Artist Competition in Jerusalem, three first prizes at the “Piano Forever” Competition in Ashdod (in three different age categories).
+In the summer of 2018 Tom won the prestigious “Maurice M. Clairmont” award, given to a single promising artist once every two years by the America-Israel Cultural Foundation and Tel-Aviv University.

-Tom has participated in several music festivals, both in Israel and abroad, including the Oxford Piano Festival, UK, Tel Hai International Piano Masterclasses, and Music Fest Perugia in Italy.
+He recently toured Estonia and Latvia with the Jerusalem Symphony Orchestra, under the baton of Andres Mustonen, playing Beethoven’s 3rd Piano Concerto – to regular standing ovations.
+Tom has participated in several music festivals including the Verbier Festival Academy, the Oxford Piano Festival, Tel Hai International Piano Masterclasses, and Music Fest Perugia in italy.

 Tom has been a recipient of America-Israel Cultural Foundation scholarships with distinction since 2012 and has received scholarships from the Tzfunot Culture Foundation and the Ronen Foundation.